My Guide To Stockpicking in the junior mining universe

 A good example of another company who does this much better in my view is a developing company which had to initiate a construction halt at their project after local protesters damaged company assets after worries about possible damage to sacred places in the direct vicinity of the project.
 The company replaced the CEO, temporarily layed off staff and got into intense discussions, keeping shareholders updated all along.
 Since then the share price downfall stabilized on a -30% level for some time, construction has resumed and nearing completion, and the share price started a healthy recovery.

-Bottom line: the company has to communicate with their shareholder base, even if it has no direct solutions for problems, but only partial insights, or outlining efforts.
+Bottom line: the company has to communicate with their shareholder base, even if it has no direct solutions for problems (could be prohibited in part by disclosure limitations), but only partial insights, or outlining efforts.

 - drill results: as mentioned very short, high grade drill results, but also leaving out a lot of results, or information that explains the extent of the drill program.
 What are good drill results?
-As a rule of thumb, more on this in a later chapter as well:
+As a rule of thumb, of course very much connected to metal prices at a given moment, more on this in a later chapter:

 2. Market sentiments

 As I mentioned in my introduction article, the state of the markets is probably the most determining factor for the (relative) price action of a share price of junior mining stocks.
-Compared to 2009-2011, the volatility of the TSX Venture looks moderate over the period of 2012 until now, nevertheless the index lost almost 70%:
+The proverbial saying is a rising tide lifts all boats, and rising metal prices sure help, but overall stockmarket sentiment is the most powerful parameter.
+Compared to 2009-2011, the volatility of the TSX Venture looks moderate over the period of 2012 until 2016, nevertheless the index lost almost 70%.

-Also notice the lower overall volume of shares traded the last two years, despite considerably lower prices.
+Also notice the lower overall volume of shares traded the last two years of the bear market 2012-2015, despite considerably lower prices.
 This is a good indicator of low investor sentiment as people stay away.
 Mining stocks often hardly move on good news anymore, as compared to the pre-2011 period (except the 2008 crash of course), when a news release containing for example "excellent drill result", "Preliminary Economic Assessment", "commencing drill program" or "rare earth" in its title was enough to instantly send stocks up 10-30%, regardless of the actual content.

 Back to market sentiments for now.
 A project can be profitable, the price of a metal can be convenient or even relatively high, but with the markets going down your stock will probably go down with it.
 This is also true on a larger scale for the US stockmarkets crashing during the financial crisis of 2008-2009.
 This dragged everything with it, metal prices, other stock indices and clearly the TSX Venture as well.
 Looking in hindsight, the beginning of 2009 was a golden opportunity to enter, as the underlying fundamentals were healthy, with China growing like never before which was the main driver of metal prices.

-Another proverbial saying is a rising tide lifts all boats, and this is especially true in mining.
-However, there are some cases that go down regardless through disappointing developments, and others that manage to stay neutral or even go up when the index goes down, for example:
+Although the proverbial saying is a rising tide lifts all boats as mentioned, and this is especially true in mining, however there are some cases that go down regardless through disappointing developments, and others that manage to stay neutral or even go up when the index goes down, for example: